 Firefighters rescued Amber, still alive.
 She died, later, in the hospital emergency room, from smoke inhalation.

 I guess Grann thought those issues unimportant, as Grann (and, likely, Zwick) as they went unmentioned.
 Grann for the defense.

 Here are huge numbers of contradictory statements made by Todd, wherein it is undeniable that he is lying and whereby he also makes statements, leading to the obvious conclusion of arson.
 Why can't Todd keep his story straight?
 Because he has lied so much he can't remember all the lies.
 Obvious.

-All, obviously, viewed as unimportant by Grann, but crucial to reality.
-Grann had access to all the witness statements, if he wanted them.
+All, obviously, viewed as unimportant by Grann (Zwick?), but crucial to reality.
+Grann (Zwick) had access to the witness statements, if he wanted them.

 Grann p 6 Dozens of studies have shown that witnesses’ memories of events often change when they are supplied with new contextual information.
 Itiel Dror, a cognitive psychologist who has done extensive research on eyewitness and expert testimony in criminal investigations, told me, “The mind is not a passive machine.
 Once you believe in something—on you expect something—it changes the way you perceive information and the way your memory recalls it.”